habanoz/tech-feed/_posts/2024-10-05--llama3-scaling-laws.md

 mathjax: true
 ---

 Training language models is an expensive business and it is important to plan carefully ahead of training.
-This post will discuss the scaling laws of LLMs and how to plan ahead for training.
+This post will briefly touch studies on scaling laws.

-Scaling laws tries to answer the question: Given a compute budget what is the optimal amount of tokens to train a model?
+Scaling laws tries to answer the following question: Given a compute budget what is the optimal amount of tokens to train a model?

 ## Kaplan scaling laws